Minimum Distance Approach to Inference with Many Instruments: Likelihood-based estimation and inference

-\citet{ci04} motivate the \re\ prior as a modeling tool: since the prior has zero mean, it intuitively captures the idea that the individual instruments may not be very relevant.
+where the last equality holds up to a normalizing constant, and $\tilde{S}=(\nus)S+nT$. \citet{ci04} motivate the \re\ prior as a modeling tool: since the prior has zero mean, it intuitively captures the idea that the individual instruments may not be very relevant.
 This motivation leaves it unclear however, whether inference based on the \re\ is asymptotically valid when the first-stage parameters are viewed as fixed.
-The equivalence \eqref{eq:re:lik} shows that alternatively, one can view the \re\ likelihood as arising from two priors.
-The uniform prior over $\omega_{n}$ can be motivated by invariance arguments.
-The prior on $\lambdan$ is used to make inference more convenient and will not matter asymptotically.
-This makes it clear that because inference based on the invariant likelihood is asymptotically valid, inference based on the \re\ likelihood will also be asymptotically valid.
+The equivalence~\eqref{eq:re:lik} implies that one can indeed use the \re\ likelihood for inference.
+In particular, since the invariant likelihood has a fixed number of parameters and the invariant model is locally asymptotically normal \citep{cj09}, inference based on it will be asymptotically valid by standard arguments.
+Since the prior on $\lambdan$ gets dominated in large samples, this implies that inference based on the \re\ likelihood will also be asymptotically valid.
+Furthermore, since by~\Cref{th:invariant-lik} constraining $\lambdan$ does not affect the maximum invariant likelihood estimator for $\beta$, integrating the invariant likelihood with respect to the chi-square prior~\eqref{eq:chi-square-prior} will not affect it either: it will still be given by $\h{\beta}{liml}$.
+The next proposition summarizes and formalizes these results. \begin{proposition} \mbox{} \begin{compactenumi} \item The \re\ likelihood~\eqref{eq:re:lik} is maximized at